honestjs/website/docs/plugins/rpc-plugin.md

 # RPC Plugin

-A comprehensive RPC plugin for HonestJS that combines route analysis, schema generation, and client generation into a single solution.

-## Overview

-The RPC Plugin automatically analyzes your HonestJS controllers and generates:

--   **Type-safe TypeScript RPC clients** with proper parameter typing
+The RPC Plugin automatically analyzes your HonestJS controllers and generates a fully-typed TypeScript RPC client with proper parameter typing.
--   **JSON schemas** and TypeScript interfaces from your controller types
--   **Complete route metadata** with parameter and return type information

-This plugin eliminates the need for manual API client creation and ensures type safety between your backend and frontend.

-## Features

--   **Route Analysis**: Automatically analyzes controller methods and extracts type information using ts-morph
--   **Schema Generation**: Generates JSON schemas and TypeScript interfaces from types used in controllers
--   **Client Generation**: Creates a fully-typed TypeScript RPC client with proper parameter typing
--   **Type Safety**: Full TypeScript support with generated types and interfaces

 ## Installation